 Impressively, Jones led England to 14 consecutive wins in his opening games to record an enviable record of winning all games in the calendar year.
 His first defeat came in the 2017 Six Nations Championship, against Ireland in Dublin where they were prevented from a second successive Grand Slam.
 They did, however, win the tournament.

 2018 would not go as well for Jones, as England crashed in the Six Nations, finishing in their worst ever position of fifth.
 Further defeats followed thick and fast.
 They didn’t fare much better in the 2019 Six Nations Championship and a damaging draw against Scotland ended their hopes of success.

 But when it mattered most at the 2019 Rugby World Cup, Jones’ team turned it on, winning all of their group games, before defeating Australia and New Zealand in the quarter-finals and semi-finals respectively, setting up a final against South Africa in Japan.

 A wonderful rugby coach and speaker, Eddie Jones is able to share stories from his sensational career in the game.
 Discussing the highs and the lows as well as England’s journey to the 2019 Rugby World Cup Final, he is a must-have rugby speaker suited to all manner of events whether you’re looking to inspire or entertain.

-To book current England head coach, Eddie Jones as the after dinner speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To hear more about his victories and challenges, you can book Eddie Jones as the rugby speaker for your corporate event, function or conference, simply contact the Champions Speakers agency.